Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.casmeta.rst

 Details
 -------

-This function returns the value of the metadata field provided given an OpenSearch product URL in the RDF format
+This function returns the value of the metadata field associated to an OpenSearch product URL in RDF format

 Value
 -----